Superalgos/Superalgos/README.md

 * We know how we are going to make money, and it is on token appreciation.
 * Founders and team are just token holders as any other contributors.

-## Superalgos Mobile Apps will have the best user experience possible:
+## Superalgos Mobile Apps will have the best user experience possible because:

 * The best user experience means users should be able to consume top quality, free real-time trading intelligence and autonomously execute trades while they are sleeping.
 * Users just need to select their exchange, provide an exchange access token, define their base asset, amount of funds to be traded and trading intelligence providers.